sedillon93/OfficeDocs-OfficeUpdates-test/OfficeUpdates/monthly-channel-2019.md

  > [!NOTE]
 > - The security updates information for each update channel of Office 365 ProPlus will start being listed separately at [Security Updates](office365-proplus-security-updates.md).

-## Version 1904: June 07
-*Version 1904 (Build 11601.20204)*
-<br/>* Various bugs and performances fixes.## Version 1901: January 31
-*Version 1901 (Build 11231.20130)*

-### Excel: Feature updates

-- **Collaborate with comments:** Keep the conversation going right in your spreadsheet with the built-in reply box.
-[Learn more](https://support.office.com/article/bdcc9f5d-38e2-45b4-9a92-0b2b5c7bf6f8)

-### Outlook: Feature updates

-- **They'll see what you meme:** When text or static images just won't do, use an animated GIF to make your point.
-[Learn more](https://support.office.com/article/114BB251-861F-41CD-B20F-7E7289630C5B)

-### Visio: Feature updates

-- **Azure stencils built right in:** Design a cloud app or plan an architecture using dozens of Azure stencils.
-[Learn more](https://support.office.com/article/efbb25e7-c80e-42e1-b1ad-7ef630ff01b7)

-### Office Suite: Feature updates

-- **Office 3rd Party Applications now have insert SVG support using the office.js api:** 3rd party applications also known as add-ins in Office now have the ability to insert SVG's.
-Users can now connect their personal collection of SVG's to Office.
-Developers can use this feature by using the Office.js API.

-## Version 1812: January 14
-*Version 1812 (Build 11126.20266)*

-Non-security updates only, addressing performance issues.

-## Version 1812: January 8
-*Version 1812 (Build 11126.20196)*

-### Project: Non-security updates
-- Fixed an issue where you couldn't uncheck the Critical, Late and Slack bar styles for the Gantt chart after you checked one.

 ## Version 1812: January 3
 *Version 1812 (Build 11126.20188)*